Spring Creek Coalition

 landowners who care

 Landowners in the watershed are proud of their land and their way of life.
 Many of them grew up in the woods hunting and fishing.
-Other landowners that have moved to the area did so because the land was still remote, wild and free and the water was pure.
+Other moved to the area because the land is remote and the water pure.
 Still others commute in from cities to relax and enjoy this jewel of a creek.
-We all love the resource, but we want to avoid taking it for granted and assuming someone else will take care of these problems.
+We all love the resource, but we want to avoid taking it for granted and assuming someone else will take care of problems.
 It is far easier to complain about a problem than it is to do something about it!
 Many of the landowners have come together to form the Spring Creek Coalition.

 A Clearing House for Information